onfido/onfido-sdk-ui/README.md

   ### face ###

   This is the face capture step.
 Users will be asked to capture their face in the form of a photo or a video.
-They will also have a chance to check the quality of the photos or footage before confirming.
+They will also have a chance to check the quality of the photos or video before confirming.
 A preferred variant can be requested for this step, by passing the option `requestedVariant: 'standard' | 'video'`.
 If empty, it will default to `standard` and a photo will be captured.
 If the `requestedVariant` is `video`, we will try to fulfil this request depending on camera availability and device/browser support.
 In case a video cannot be taken the face step will fallback to the `standard` option.
 At the end of the flow, the `onComplete` callback will return the `variant` used to capture face and this can be used to initiate the facial_similarity check.

   The custom options are:
   - requestedVariant